yghlc/labelEarth/README.md

 - [ ] codes for "previous"
 - [ ] Save drawn polygons if available
 - [ ] Add total number and image num, allowing user to jump to a new image by its number
+- [ ] screenshot of the two map iFrame and POST to server.

 [//]: # (- [x] Venus)